w3c/wcag3/guidelines/terms/animation.md

 status: developing
 ---

-a transition between visual states is displayed over time rather than occurring instantly.
+a transition between visual states that is displayed over time rather than occurring instantly.